 Due Some Due Diligence

-If you have leased townhomes for rent in Houston previously, then you are aware some landlords act differently when they are showing you a potential property they need occupied.
+If you have rented Houston townhomes before, then you are aware some landlords act differently when they are showing you a potential property they need occupied.
 After you move-in and have maintenance request, you may be treated differently.